prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 | `meta.primaryCatId`     | Optional                                    | Primary [IAB category ID](https://www.iab.com/guidelines/iab-quality-assurance-guidelines-qag-taxonomy/)               |  `"IAB-111"`                         |
 | `meta.secondaryCatIds`     | Optional                                    | Array of secondary IAB category IDs      | `["IAB-222","IAB-333"]`       |
 | `meta.mediaType`     | Optional                                  | "banner", "native", or "video" - this should be set in scenarios where a bidder responds to a "banner" mediaType with a creative that's actually a video (e.g. outstream) or native. | `"native"`  |

+{: .alert.alert-info :}
+**Note:** bid adapters must be coded to accept the 'advertiserDomains' parameter from their endpoint even if that endpoint doesn't currently respond with that value.
+Prebid.org publishers have required that all bidders must eventually supply this value, so every bidder should be planning for it.
+There's often a long lag time between making a PBJS adapter update and when most pubs upgrade to it, so we minimally require adapters to be ready for the day when the endpoint responds with adomain.

 #### Resolve OpenRTB Macros in the Creatives